VrushankPatel/apex/docs/SETUP_GUIDE.md

 http://localhost:8080
 ```

-You should see the Arbitrage Detector dashboard.
+You should see the APEX dashboard.

 ## Configuration Options